Black Sea Women in Nuclear (BSWN) and Women in Nuclear Central Asia (WINCA) Networks Technical Exchange Visit

 Black Sea Women in Nuclear (BSWN) and Women in Nuclear Central Asia (WINCA) Networks participated in a technical exchange visit to the United States on April 2-12, 2024.

-The visit was organized by the James Martin Center for Nonproliferation Studies (CNS), Middlebury Institute of International Studies at Monterey (MIIS) and Los Alamos National Laboratory (LANL) and supported by the U.S. Department of Energy’s National Nuclear Security Administration’s (DOE/NNSA) International Nuclear Security Office and Nuclear Security Women Initiative (NSW).
+The visit was organized by the James Martin Center for Nonproliferation Studies (CNS), Middlebury Institute of International Studies at Monterey (MIIS), and Los Alamos National Laboratory (LANL) and supported by the U.S. Department of Energy’s National Nuclear Security Administration’s (DOE/NNSA) International Nuclear Security Office and Nuclear Security Women Initiative (NSW).

 The Washington, DC module included a series of briefings with U.S. government officials and the NGO community, and it was hosted by the CNS office in DC.

-Both networks shared their status updates through the voices of Nataliia Klos, President of BSWN and Zarina Saifyeva, WINCA Coordinator.
+Both networks shared their status updates through the voices of Nataliia Klos, president of BSWN, and Zarina Saifyeva, WINCA coordinator.
 BSWN General Secretary Madalina Stefanic shared her experience of establishing and running a very successful mentorship program.

 In appreciation, the BSWN delegation had the honor to express their gratitude to the most ardent supporters and sponsors from the U.S.: Margarita Kalinina-Pohl (CNS), Olga Martin (LANL), and Christine Bent (DOE/NNSA Global Material Security).
-“We are grateful for your unwavering encouragement, generous support and continuous empowerment in connecting women, leading change and creating waves of equality, inclusion and diversity in the nuclear field” was the message addressed to them!

 During the second part of the BSWN-WINCA Technical Visit to the U.S., the group headed to New Mexico.
 The New Mexico module included visits to Los Alamos National Laboratory (LANL) and Sandia National Labs (SNL), as well as a diverse cultural program to get to know the region and its history better.

-The program at SNL from April 10 to 11 included the Technology Training and Demonstration (TTD) Tour, National Security Technology Gallery Tour, Mod/Simulation Overview and Capabilities, working lunches with SNL experts and a visit to the Museum of Nuclear Science Albuquerque.
+The program at SNL from April 10 to 11 included the Technology Training and Demonstration (TTD) Tour, National Security Technology Gallery Tour, Mod/Simulation Overview and Capabilities, working lunches with SNL experts, and a visit to the Museum of Nuclear Science Albuquerque.

-Materials prepared by Madalina Stefanic and Yelyzaveta Khodorovska
+Madalina Stefanic & Yelyzaveta Khodorovska